alkamauss/content/sites/dev.mauss/posts/how-to-set-up-sapper-with-cpanel/+article.md

 - Choose your Node version (I use the same as my local dev environment, you can usually just use the latest one)
 - Set the application mode to `Production`
-- Set the application root to your preferred directory (I always use the name of the domain I use, in this case just mauss.dev because it's the root/apex domain)
+- Set the application root to your preferred folder (I always use the name of the domain I use, in this case just mauss.dev because it's the root/apex domain)
 - Set the application url to your liking
   - If you want to use a subdomain, you need to set one up first before creating the Node application
   - If you want to set up an API, you can add `api` or `admin` or whatever you want in the text field, this will be you root application URL